Xdebug deepens debugging PHP apps and websites to a level you can't receive from the manual process of using code level

 Out of Network Servers

-If you are trying to remote debug a website with Xdebug from outside your local network be sure the
+If you are trying to remote debug a website with Xdebug from outside your local network be sure port

-9000 port is not blocked on your network.
-This is typically done at the router level.
+9000 is not blocked on your network.
+If you need to unblock that port, it is typically done at the router level.

 As always consult the Xdebug remote documentation.